 Similar to its more expensive cousin, the Flash operates on a coin cell battery and does not require charging.
 Flash is also water resistant up to 30 metres.

 Link is another entry level, extremely inexpensive wearable from Misfit.
-With a suggested retail price of $20, it is one of the lowest price activity trackers on the market.
+This is one of the lowest price activity trackers on the market.
 The device is crafted out of a special soft-touch plastic, the same polycarbonate used in space suits.

 In addition to activity tracking, Misfit Link can be used as a remote for toggling music remote controls and smartphone selfies.
 If you ignore the “smart button” function, in essence, Link is practically the same as the Flash (minus the wrist band).